thoughtworks-jumpstart/guides/docs/introduction/prerequisite.md

 You should also be familiar with basic programming concepts in JavaScript.
 Use this checklist to see if you have the necessary knowledge of [JavaScript Fundamentals](https://javascript.info/first-steps).

 If you are not familiar with these concepts we highly recommend that you first learn them before applying to Jumpstart.

+## Personal projects

+Having personal projects is the easiest way for us to assess your technical abilities.

+At a minimum, we expect you to have a GitHub account with at least one public repository containing a personal project that is built with HTML, CSS, and JavaScript.
+You may optionally host your project on GitHub Pages.

+This demonstrates that you are familiar with the fundamentals of web development - HTML, CSS, and JavaScript.

 ## Preparing for Jumpstart